 Researchers develop dental floss that can gauge stress

-Engineers in the US have developed a simple device using specially designed dental floss that can easily and accurately measure cortisol, a stress hormone, in real time.
+Engineers have developed a simple device using specially designed dental floss that can easily and accurately measure cortisol, a stress hormone, in...

-New Delhi: Engineers in the US have developed a simple device using specially designed dental floss that can easily and accurately measure cortisol, a stress hormone, in real time.
+Engineers have developed a simple device using specially designed dental floss that can easily and accurately measure cortisol, a stress hormone, in real time.

 Chronic stress can lead to increased blood pressure and cardiovascular disease, decreased immune function, depression, and anxiety.